uktrade/data-workspace/README.md

    Contains the core Django application the defines the most user-facing components of Data Workspace.
 Also contains "the proxy" that sits in front of the Django application that integrates with SSO and routes requests, for example to tools.

-   Also contains the Dockerfiles for other components such as GitLab, Superset, MLFlow, and services relating to metrics.
+   Also contains the Dockerfiles for other components.
 However, it's planned to move these out to separate repositories.

 #### Tools